codeChef8888/abc/README.md

 # Requirements
  For building and running the application you need:

--JDK 1.8
+1. JDK 1.8
--Maven 3
+2. Maven 3
--MySQL
+3. MySQL

 # Package Structure:
 Java Resources
   - src/main/java
      - com/bitmosys/abc
       - controller  (for the request mappings) -CoinAmountController (for Listing available User Coins for exchanging.)
              -ExchangeModalController (for handling the exchange between coins.)
              -CoinController (for Listing Coins for Buying.)
              -BuyModalController (for handling the buying of coin.)
              -UserController (Rest Controller.
 For Listing All Users.)
        - dto  (Data Transfer Object)
        - model  (for POJOs)
        - exceptionHandler  (for exception handling)